eignatov/mysql-repl-failover/README.md

 to register supervisor, the definition for mysql-proxy connection app.

 - Mysql-proxy for connecting to master
- - mysql-proxy-master1
+ - mysql-proxy-master1_1
- - mysql-proxy-master2
+ - mysql-proxy-master1_2
-- Mysql-proxy for connecting to the master (for failover when M1-down)
+- Mysql-proxy for connecting to the M2 master (for when failover to M2)
- - mysql-proxy-master-failover1
+ - mysql-proxy-master2_1
- - mysql-proxy-master-failover2
+ - mysql-proxy-master2_2
 - Mysql-proxy connection for slave
- - mysql-proxy-slave1
+ - mysql-proxy-slave1_1
- - mysql-proxy-slave2
+ - mysql-proxy-slave1_2
-- Mysql-proxy for slave connection (for failover when M1-down)
+- Mysql-proxy for slave connection (purge S1 when M1-down)
- - mysql-proxy-slave-failover1
+ - mysql-proxy-slave2_1
- - mysql-proxy-slave-failover2
+ - mysql-proxy-slave2_2
-- Mysql-proxy for slave connection (for failover when M2-down)
+- Mysql-proxy for slave connection (purge M2,S2 when M2-down)
+ - mysql-proxy-slave3_1
+ - mysql-proxy-slave3_2
+- Mysql-proxy for slave connection (when M2 is master)
- - mysql-proxy-slave-failover3
+ - mysql-proxy-slave4_1
- - mysql-proxy-slave-failover3
+ - mysql-proxy-slave4_2

 vim /etc/supervisord.conf

 <pre>
-[program:mysql-proxy-master1]
+[program:mysql-proxy-master1_1]
 command=/usr/local/mysql-proxy/bin/mysql-proxy --proxy-address 127.0.0.1:3031 --proxy-backend-addresses 127.0.0.1:3306
 stdout_logfile_maxbytes=1MB
 stderr_logfile_maxbytes=1MB